DataDog/integrations-extras/lambdatest/README.md

 Here's how you can track incidents in Datadog with LambdaTest:

+1. Click "Connect Accounts" to begin authorization of the LambdaTest integration.
+You will be taken to the Login page in LambdaTest.
-1. Log in to your LambdaTest account on the LambdaTest website.
+2. Log in to your LambdaTest account on the LambdaTest website and you'll be redirected to your Datadog application.
-2. Select settings from the menu bar.
-3. Click on integrations under settings.
-4. To integrate Datadog, click on install next to Push to Datadog.
-5. Click on Authorize button to complete the integration process.
+3. Click **Authorize** to complete the integration process.
-6. A confirmation email is sent.
-Confirm the integration in the email.
+4. A confirmation email is sent once the integration configuration is complete.
-7. Once Datadog is integrated with your LambdaTest account, start logging bugs and performing cross-browser testing.
+5. Once Datadog is integrated with your LambdaTest account, start logging bugs and performing cross-browser testing.

 ## Support